-Any institution interested in hosting preliminary-round competition of the Division II Men's Basketball Championship must submit a proposed budget, respond to sport-specific questions, and ensure the institution's key contacts and facility information is up to date via the Championships Bid and Host Profile portal.
+Any institution interested in hosting preliminary-round competition of the Division II Men's Basketball Championship must submit a proposed budget, respond to sport-specific questions and COVID-19 protocol questions, and ensure the institution's key contacts and facility information is up to date via the Championships Bid and Host Profile portal.
 To submit a bid, first search for the desired championship under "championships available for bid" and select "add bid."